chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ## Working SIP disable on Beta 3
 - To using relase V3 SIP Security must be disable

-- Release Update 24 July 2020 fix for Beta 3
+- Update 24 August 2020 Release V4 New Drivers and Utility

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters